GrubbyLittleRaccoon/QT19-T19E1-derivative/README.md

 - Cages/Oldcages/Hy-Con-GammaMajor_Cover_iFlightXE_PRO_undercut.stl

 ### 3.4 Assembly notes
-Hole size -The bolts used are M3 for the most part, some M4 near the back + solenoid mounting The stock is held together with M4, everything else is M3.
+Hole size -The SHSC used are M3 for the most part, some M4 near the back + solenoid mounting The stock is held together with M4, everything else is M3.
 The linked assembly instructions from torukmakto4’s original build provide a good reference for how to conduct assembly. https://torukmakto4.blogspot.com/2019/01/t19-build-guide-part-1-3d-printed-parts.html